AI and the Rise of Networked Robotics

 Companies and startups emerged to provide AI developers and organizations with data labeling services.
 These companies employed teams of annotators who manually labeled or annotated data according to specific requirements and guidelines, ensuring high-quality labeled datasets for machine learning applications.
 Improvements included developing semi-automated labeling tools, active learning algorithms, and methods for handling ambiguous data.

 Poggio’s machine at MIT represents an early example of machine learning and computer vision applied to autonomous driving.
 Subsequently, Tesla’s Full Self-Driving (FSD) system embodied a modern approach based on machine learning and real-world, networked data collection.
-Unlike Poggio’s earlier driving machine, which relied on handcrafted features and rule-based algorithms, Tesla’s FSD system utilizes a combination of neural networks, deep learning algorithms, and sensor data (e.g., cameras, radar, LiDAR) to enable autonomous driving capabilities, including automated lane-keeping, self-parking, and traffic-aware cruise control.
+Unlike Poggio’s earlier driving machine, which relied on handcrafted features and rule-based algorithms, Tesla’s FSD system utilizes a combination of neural networks, deep learning algorithms, and sensor data (e.g., cameras, radar, LiDAR) to enable and improve autonomous driving capabilities, including automated lane-keeping, self-parking, and traffic-aware cruise control.
 One controversial move is that FSD is mainly relying on labeling video pixels from cameras as they have become the most cost-effective option.
+Lidar, infrared, and radar are currently considered too expensive.

 Tesla’s approach to autonomous driving has emphasized real-world data collection and crowdsourcing by learning from millions of miles of driving data collected online from the fleet of Tesla vehicle owners.
 This information is used to train and refine the FSD system’s algorithms, although it still faces challenges related to safety, reliability, regulatory approval, and addressing edge cases.
 Telsa continues to leverage machine learning to acquire driving knowledge directly from the data and improve performance over time through continuous training and updates.